BadEcho/vision/src/Vision.Apocalypse/README.md

-# Vision
-[![Discord](https://img.shields.io/discord/348353194801364992?style=flat-square&label=Discord&logo=discord&logoColor=white&color=7289DA)](https://discord.gg/omni)
+﻿# Vision: Apocalypse Module [![Discord](https://img.shields.io/discord/348353194801364992?style=flat-square&label=Discord&logo=discord&logoColor=white&color=7289DA)](https://discord.gg/omni)

-The `BadEcho.Vision` executable is the main application of Vision.
-It provides the overlay technology and hosts all available modules plugins, each of which is responsible for displaying a different type of Omnified game data.
+The `BadEcho.Vision.Apocalypse` library is a module plugin for Vision that grants insight into the mysteries of the Omnified Apocalypse system.
+It does this by displaying all the Apocalypse-related events occurring in the game.

-This Bad Echo application exists to deliver a live Omnified experience on stream, but is licensed under the GNU Affero General Public License so that others may enjoy it as well; see the accompanying [license](https://github.com/BadEcho/vision/blob/master/LICENSE.md) for details.
+This module exists to be used with Vision for the purpose of delivering a live Omnified experience on stream, but is licensed under the GNU Affero General Public License so that others may enjoy it as well; see the accompanying [license](https://github.com/BadEcho/vision/blob/master/LICENSE.md) for details.

 ## Comprehensive Overview